daohoangson/go-socialcounters/README.md

  * `url`: specify an url to fetch data.
 By default, it will use the current url.
  * `callback`: specify a function to run after data comes back from app server.
+ * `shorten`: determine whether the counters should be shortened to use "m" (million) or "k" (thousand) suffices.
+ This feature is off by default.

 #### Mappings